 B.A., Michigan State University

-Most recent publication is a biography of Mexican popular composer Agustín Lara (Oxford U Press); currently writing a history of the Port of Veracruz
+Most recent publication is a biography of Mexican popular composer Agustín Lara (Oxford U Press).
+Wood is currently writing a history of the Port of Veracruz

 The following may be selected publications rather than a comprehensive list.

 Wood, Andrew.
 Agustín Lara: A Cultural Biography.
 Oxford University Press, 2014.
 Print.

 Wood, Andrew.
 Latin American Migrations to the U.S Heartland: Changing Social Landscapes in Middle America.
 University of Illinois University Press, 2013.
 Print.

 Wood, Andrew.
 Sound, Media and Culture in Latin America and the Caribbean.
 University of Pittsburgh Press, 2012.
 Print.

 Wood, Andrew.
 Holiday in Mexico: Essays on Tourism and Tourist Encounters.
 Duke University Press, 2010.
 Print.

 Wood, Andrew.
 The U.S.-Mexico Border: An Encyclopedia of Culture and Politics.
 Greenwood Publishing Group, 2008.
 Print.